 Identifying the power of art to unify and spread salient social messages, Bank of America has thoughtfully curated collections that seek to bridge a gap between cultures and shine a light on different ways of living.
 Their group of shows on Mexican diversity is a prime example of this—Manuel Carrillo: My Beloved Mexico—on exhibit next year at McNay Art Museum in Austin, Texas.
 This exhibition illustrates the Mexican way of life through expressive photographs; emphasising the experience of their traditions through a native artist’s eyes.

 DeSisto hopes that the Art in Our Communities programme will encourage a general change in attitude; especially in the way we consume art.
 ‘The change that I would like to see is that more and more people are seeing the arts and feeling comfortable with the arts and understanding that it’s for everyone—it’s not a highfalutin kind of endeavour.’
 She also wishes that fellow corporations will follow their lead by investing in this vital sector: ‘I would also like to see corporate support of the arts around the world become more robust,’ she concluded.

-Bank of America looks forward to an active schedule of rotating exhibitions in the upcoming year.
+Bank of America looks forward to an active schedule of rotating exhibitions in the upcoming year through Art in Our Communities.
 Samples from the lineup include: Andy Warhol Unscreened at Wits University Museum of Arts in Johannesburg, South Africa, The Wyeths: Three Generations at the Portland Art Museum, Oregon, United States and Beaumont and Nancy Newhall: The Art of Collecting at the Museum of Photographic Arts in San Diego, United States.